Rinfella/zola-ssg/content/Installing kitty terminal.md

 ```

 It will prompt you to select a number,

-Choose the corresponding number you want (in my case i want number 2).
+Choose the corresponding number you want.
+Selecting nothing will default to the current one you are already using.

 # Configuration